F5Networks/shape-iapp/SPDT/README.md

 # Introduction

-This iApp is designed to provide automatic integration between BIGIP and SPDT.
+This iApp is designed to provide automatic integration between the F5 BIG-IP system and the Shape Passive Defense Tool (SPDT).

+BIG-IP system administrators must perform the iApp configuration in consultation with a qualified SPDT system administrator, and not attempt to perform this configuration alone.

 ## Deployment Steps